androportal/AakashTechSupport/ReadMe.rst

 - Install pre-requisites using the command ::

-    pip install -r requirement.txt
+    pip install -r Requirement.txt

   or you can also type ::

-    easy_install `cat requirement.txt`
+    easy_install `cat Requirement.txt`

 Usage
 -----

-- Using sqlite3 (For development server only).
-Though, we recommend to use `MySQL` for deployment server.
+- Using mysql (For development server only).
+Though, we recommend to use `mysql` for deployment server.
 See `settings.py` file for usage.

+- Create 'techsupport' database in 'MySQL'.

   Open `AakashTechSupport/AakashTechSupport/settings.py` file and do the following changes ::

     DATABASES = {
         'default': {
-        'ENGINE': 'django.db.backend.sqlite3',
+        'ENGINE': 'django.db.backend.mysql',
-        'NAME'  : 'techsupport.db',
+        'NAME'  : 'techsupport',
-        #No need to mention below fields while using sqlite3
+        # user and password is provide `AakashTechSupport/AakashTechSupport/top_secret.py` file.
+        # for server deployment it will be blank
         'USER': '',
         'PASSWORD': '',
         'HOST': '',